Save travel time and money when you attend the NSF-Funded WomenTech Educators Online Training from the comfort of your own desk.

 - The more people you can train in your department, region, or state, the more likely you are to see significant increases in female students, as well as lasting institutional change.

 - Get significant value: You can reach a large number of educators, without incurring any travel costs.

 - Accommodate everyone's busy schedule, from deans and administrators to part-time adjuncts, with this weekly, self-paced training combined with two live Q&A calls that are recorded and archived and an online learning community.

 - Your group can implement what they're learning while the training is actually happening, and get guidance and direction from your trainer, Donna Milgram, and the other members of the group.

 - You'll have the opportunity to pair up with practice partners in your group to work on your welcoming conversations, your personal encouragement conversations, and on modifying the curriculum with others in your program area.

 - Our training encourages pairing and teamwork that facilitate cross-departmental relationships, providing benefits that go far beyond the training itself.

 Who Should Be on Your Team:

 Your team will be the most effective if it includes a variety of stakeholders from your college dedicated to increasing the number of female students in the targeted STEM program(s).
-Teams should have between 4-10 members.
-The larger the team the greater the likelihood for change.
+Teams should have between 4-8 members.
 Ideally, a dean, department chair, technology center director, or Principal Investigator (PI) of an Advanced Technology Education (ATE) grant will act as key leader and an instructor from the targeted program will act as co-leader.

 Recommended core team members: